mrichtsfeld/forms-bridge/README.md

 3. [ ] Publish on wordpress.org repositories.
 4. [ ] Backend connectors as an opt-in list with Odoo JSON-RPC API suited integration.
 5. [ ] Backend connectors as an opt-in list with Dolibarr REST API suited integration.
+6. [ ] Add test coverage with phpunit.